cauldnz/batch-shipyard/recipes/H2O-CPU/README.md

 # H2O-CPU
 This recipe shows how to run [H2O](https://www.h2o.ai/) on a single node using CPU only.
-This uses the daily build of the H2O 'Deepwater' branch which supports GPU acceleration and various pre-built DNN models.
+This uses the daily build of the H2O 'Deepwater' branch which supports various pre-built DNN models.

 ## Configuration
 Please see refer to this [set of sample configuration files](./config) for